Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 Chase Sapphire Reserve

-Welcome bonus: Earn 60,000 points after you spend $5,000 on purchases in the first three months from account opening.
+Welcome bonus: Earn 100,000 bonus points and a $500 Chase Travel credit after spending $5,000 on purchases within the first three months from account opening.

 Why you want it: The Sapphire Reserve offers earning power paired with travel perks that can easily cover the annual fee.
 It earns points at the following rates:

-• 3 points per dollar spent on travel not booked through Chase
+- 4 points per dollar spent on hotels booked directly

-• 3 points per dollar spent on other dining purchases
+- 3 points per dollar spent on dining worldwide

-Other perks include an easy-to-use $300 annual travel credit, a fee credit for Global Entry or TSA PreCheck (up to $120 once every four years), and access to Priority Pass Select lounges as well as the growing list of Sapphire lounges.
+Other perks include an easy-to-use $300 annual travel credit, a fee credit for Global Entry or TSA PreCheck (up to $120 once every four years), and access to Priority Pass Select lounges and the growing list of Sapphire lounges.
 Cardholders also get primary car rental coverage, trip interruption/cancellation insurance and other protections.

 Ink Business Preferred Credit Card